 Antioxidants minimise the free radical or reactive oxygen species (ROS) damage to cells.
 They may have a natural or synthetic origin.
 Antioxidants from food and supplements are called exogenous antioxidants, and antioxidants produced by our bodies are known as endogenous antioxidants.
 Numerous studies have proven that antioxidants help boost overall health by suppressing oxidative stress.
 This article will help understand what free radicals are, the sources of free radicals (so we can minimise the release of free radicals), what antioxidants are and the types of antioxidants with their food sources.

 What are FREE RADICALS?

-Free radical atoms or molecules are a waste product that our body produces as results of chemical reactions.
+Free radical atoms or molecules are waste products that our body produces due to chemical reactions.
 Their sources could be internal or external.
 For example, since our body is under constant attack from oxidative stress, oxygen splits into single atoms with unpaired electrons.
-These oxygen atoms (free radicals) are highly unstable and travel throughout the body in search of an electron to stabilise themselves.
+These oxygen atoms (free radicals) are volatile and travel throughout the body in search of an electron to stabilise themselves.
 They try stealing electrons from healthy cells.
-The result is a chain reaction until all the free radicals are stabilised.
-In the process of getting electrons, free radicals may cause extensive damage to DNA and cells.
-Free radicals are also linked to accelerated ageing, cancer, heart diseases etc.
+The chain reaction continues until all the free radicals stabilise.
+Free radicals may cause extensive damage to DNA and cells in the process of getting electrons.
+Free radicals can also cause accelerated ageing, cancer, heart diseases etc.

-Free radicals may be internally produced internally (inside the body) or maybe introduced externally.
-The major sources of free radicals are as follows:
+Free radicals may be produced internally (inside the body) or introduced externally.
+The primary sources of free radicals are as follows:

 Consumption of alcohol.